nicoalba/pyth-price-solana/README.md

 2. Update your `client/package.json` and pin rpc-websockets.

-    This step replaces `client/package.json` with a known-good config with exact pinned versions plus the npm scripts to build/run with `.
+    This step replaces `client/package.json` with a known-good config with exact pinned versions plus the npm scripts to build/run with.
 It also pins `"rpc-websockets": "7.10.0"` via overrides to prevent export errrors.

     ```bash
     {